randomizedid/video_editor/README.md

 # video_editor

 This repo contains an extremely simple video trimmer that I developed to quickly handle videos during my project at NTU.
-Since I had deal with tens of videos and cut them into smaller ones (that makes hundreds of them), I found every free video editor not really helpful when it came to user speed.
+Since I had to deal with tens of videos and cut them into smaller ones (that makes hundreds of them), I found every free video editor not really helpful when it came to user speed.

 The tool is very simple, it's written in Python and uses Tkinter as the GUI library.